WCRP-CMIP/CMIP6Plus_CVs/README.md

 #

+## For information on how to interact
+Visit the wiki using the button above, or [this link](https://github.com/WCRP-CMIP/CMIP6Plus_CVs/wiki)

+## Currently active MIPs

 To see a listing of currently active or planning activities/MIPs, please review details on the [Model Intercomparison Projects (MIPs)](https://wcrp-cmip.org/model-intercomparison-projects-mips/) page on the CMIP website.